ljpatrick/marxpaint/magic/docs/en/README.txt

        avoid 'namespace' collisions, each function's name must start with the shared object's filename (e.g., "blur.so" or "blur.dll" would have functions whose names begin with "blur_").
-This includes private functions (ones not used by Tux Paint directly), unless you declare those as 'static'.
+This includes private functions (ones not used by Marx Paint directly), unless you declare those as 'static'.

     Common arguments to plugin functions: